garciart/pipeline-demo/03-jenkins-container/03-jenkins-container-manual.md

     ![Jenkins Dashboard](11-jenkins-dashboard.png "Jenkins Dashboard")

 12. By default, Jenkins uses the Git version control system.
 To use Subversion with Jenkins, you must install the Subversion plugin.
 Click on **Manage Jenkins** or navigate to `http://192.168.168.20:80808/manage`.
-The Mangage Jenkins page should appear:
+The Manage Jenkins page should appear:

     > **NOTE** - Ignore any errors or issues for now.
 Restarting Jenkins should fix these issues, which you will do shortly.